MicrosoftDocs/microsoft-cloud/docs/dev/copilot/overview.md

 ### Microsoft Copilot Studio

-In addition to extending Copilot for Microsoft 365, Microsoft Copilot Studio enables you to build custom Copilot solutions using your own data.
+In addition to extending Microsoft 365 Copilot, Microsoft Copilot Studio enables you to build custom Copilot solutions using your own data.
 Microsoft Copilot Studio is a low-code tool that enables the creation of robust AI-driven chatbots and GPTs capable of handling an array of interactions, from addressing standard inquiries to navigating intricate dialogues for issue resolution.
 Copilot Studio not only simplifies the process of building intelligent chatbots, but also seamlessly integrates across a variety of digital platforms such as websites, mobile apps, Facebook, and Microsoft Teams.

 Learn more:
 - [Microsoft Copilot Studio Overview](/microsoft-copilot-studio/fundamentals-what-is-copilot-studio)